node-prism/grove/README.md

 wscat -c ws://localhost:3000/ -x '{"command": "/jobs/send-email", "payload": { "recipient": "somebody@gmail.com" }}'
 ```

-As usual, a socket command module is expected to export default an async function which is the handler for that command.
-The return value of the handler will be sent back to the client.
+As with other modules, a socket command module should have a default export that is an asynchronous function that serves as the command's handler.
+The handler's return value will be sent back to the client.

-Here's what the above `/src/app/socket/jobs/send-email.ts` module might look like:
+Here's an example of what the `/src/app/socket/jobs/send-email.ts` module might look like:

 ```typescript
 // /src/app/socket/jobs/send-email.ts